3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

 # Hook
 In 2009, the **BBC** and the **British Museum** collaborated on a hugely successful radio series and book called “A History of the World in 100 Objects.”
 In 2014, the **Smithsonian** followed up with its “History of the World in 1,000 Objects.”
 You can listen to the podcasts later, here: http://www.bbc.co.uk/programmes/b00nrtd2/episodes/downloads

 “It is only in the world of objects that we have time and space,” T. S. Eliot wrote.
-Think of the marks that things — the wheel, the crucifix, the credit card or the computer chip — have made on civilization.
+Think of the mark that things — the wheel, the crucifix, the credit card or the computer chip — have made on civilization.
 What objects or collection of items tell the story of your life?
 Think about 5 items that define you.

 On Friday, we reviewed basic datatypes in Javascript.
 Strings, Integers, variables, etc. These are the building blocks of most programming languages.
 But you are limited in how much you can build without a good way of storing those datatypes.
 This is where 'data structures' or collections like **Arrays** and **Objects** are invaluable.

 ---

-## Arrays - Demo (5 mins)
+## Arrays (5m)

 An **array** is syntactically defined with opening and closing square brackets `[ ]`.
-Between those braces we will add pieces of data separated by commas.
+Between those braces, we will add pieces of data separated by commas.

 Arrays are used for: